jossef/vmwc/README.md

 ### History
 When I searched for a library to write automation scripts to control my esxi environment, I bumped into [pyvmomi](http://github.com/vmware/pyvmomi).
 My first impression was "It's too low-level and the general Development Experience doesn't feel easy to use".
-Therefore, on me break time, I wrote `vmc` on the base of [pyvmomi](http://github.com/vmware/pyvmomi) to provide a lighter, TL;DR feeling and straight-forward API.
+Therefore, on me break time, I wrote `vmwc` on the base of [pyvmomi](http://github.com/vmware/pyvmomi) to provide a lighter, TL;DR feeling and straight-forward API.

 ### Remarks
-vmc was developed to control a single esxi machine at a time.
+vmwc was developed to control a single esxi machine at a time.
 However, it should work with vcenter instances as well